 Meanwhile, Mulan’s comrades begin to gossip about Hua Hu.
 The more they think about him, the more they notice that he is a strange fellow.
 Whenever he relieves himself, he is always so self-conscious.
 While most men have no inhibitions to do it out in the open when only in the company of other men, Hua Hu values his privacy.
 Mulan hears of their suspicious and promises to reveal everything once they have returned home.

 Back in Hebei, Mulan’s parents discuss how the son of Wang Sixun, a prominent scholar who is never named, has heard of Mulan’s filial act of taking her father’s place in battle.
 He is so impressed that he vows to marry her, even he must wait many years for her return.

 When Mulan returns home, she is reunited with her family and resumes her feminine appearance, and applies the potion to shrink her feet back down to the size that is fitting for a woman.
 Two soldiers rush onto the stage, looking for Hua Hu, but are stunned to see a woman standing before them.

-The wedding is celebrated.
-Mulan and her bridegroom stand in front of each other and the guests eagerly anticipate seeing the couple bowing to one another, but Mulan stands erect and blushes.
+During the wedding celebration, the guests eagerly anticipate seeing the couple bowing to one another.
+However, Mulan stands erect and blushes.
 Her mother chides, “You fearlessly commanded an army of men for twelve years!
 How can you suddenly become bashful?”